albirar/albirar-communications/src/site/markdown/index.md

 ## Core

-The `Core` part include the main service: `cat.albirar.communications.services.ICommunicationService` that is the interface to all the system.
+The `Core` part include some interface contract for operations and the main service: `cat.albirar.communications.services.ICommunicationService` that is the interface to all the system.

 Also contains the classes to use a